DataDog/dd-sdk-reactnative/docs/advanced_configuration.md

 All interactions with the RUM SDK (view tracking, actions, resources tracing, and so on) are still recorded and kept in a queue with a limit of 100 events.

 Logs are not recorded and calling a `DdLogs` method before the actual initialization might break logging.

+Refer to the [`example app`](https://github.com/DataDog/dd-sdk-reactnative-examples/tree/main/rum-react-navigation-async) to see an asynchronous implementation of Datadog with React navigation.

 ## Delaying the initialization